spion/async-compare/README.md

 - original - the original solution, vanilla callbacks, a bit pyramidal
 - flattened - flattened variant of the original via named functions
 - catcher - original with `domain.intercept`-like errors handling micro-library

-Planned:

 - streamline - using the [streamlinejs](http://github.com/Sage/streamlinejs) CPS transformer

 ## complexity

-Complexity is measured by the number of tokens in the source code (excluding comments)
+Complexity is measured by the number of tokens in the source code found by Esprima's lexer (comments excluded)

 Run `node complexity.js` to get complexity reports for all files.